MoonBoyMubarak/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13-unique takes a list of words as input and prints only words that appears once 14-findthatword displays lines containing the pattern root from /etc/passwd 15-countthatword displays teh number of lines that contain the patter bin in the file /etc/passwd
+13-unique takes a list of words as input and prints only words that appears once 14-findthatword displays lines containing the pattern root from /etc/passwd 15-countthatword displays teh number of lines that contain the patter bin in the file /etc/passwd 16-whatsnext displays lines containing the pattern root and 3 lines after them in file /etc/passwd